dustindelgross/python-utils/file_away/README.md

+# Overview

+This is a utility that adds support for the MacOS "New folder with selection" functionality to Windows.

+# Usage

 **Caution**: This script requires you to edit the Windows Registry.
 Editing the Windows Registry can be risky.
 It's important to follow these steps carefully.

 At a high level, all we're doing here is adding a button in the context menu, and assigning a command to run our script whenever that option is pressed.